alokd3/Getting_and_Cleaning-Data_Project/README.md

 # Files #
 The only file required by this code is the "run_analysis.R" script.
-Sourcing the script into R will produce the desired output, which will be written to "tidy_means.csv".
+Sourcing the script into R will produce the desired output, which will be written to "tidy_mean.csv".

 # Example #

-Example Usage> source('~/Documents/Coursera/Getting And Cleaning Data/ProgAssign1/run_analysis.R')
+Example Usage> source('~C:/Users/alok/GDrive/Course/Getting and Cleaning Data/Data/getdata_projectfiles_UCI HAR Dataset/run_analysis.R')
 Loading and Merging Training and Test Data..
 Writing tidy data (Mean of Mean & StdDev variables per Subject by Activity) to tidy_mean.csv